-The Proposer is solely responsible for ensuring delivery to the submittal location no later than the date and time specified.
-The Trustees shall notify the Proposer(s) of any Proposal received after the due date and time.
+The Proposer is solely responsible for ensuring delivery via email no later than the date and time specified.
+The proposer is encouraged to ensure receipt of email via common email tools or contact the Contracts & Procurement Office.

 8.08 Proposer's Cost